 Cost.
 For many, the total cost (course + incidentals) will be prohibitive.
 If you find yourself in that spot, please know, products like EBA are not a prerequisite to “making it” as a blogger.

-Push to buy additional products.
+Steady push to buy additional products.
 Within EBA (in emails, during office hours, etc.) there are pushes to buy additional digital products supplemental to EBA but not included in the price of EBA.

 Long runway.
 If you follow all the steps as they are presented and purchase the additional tools suggested, it will be quite a while before you start to gain traction and make your money back (12+ months is not unusual).